cavo789/blog/blog/XXX/vscode-php-refactoring/index.md

 ---
 ![PHP code refactoring in VSCode](/img/vscode_tips_header.jpg)

 Currently, at the end of 2023, there aren't many free refactoring extensions for PHP under vscode.
-We'll take a look to [PHP Refactor Tool](https://marketplace.visualstudio.com/items?itemName=st-pham.php-refactor-tool).
+We'll take a look to [PHP Refactor Tool](https://marketplace.visualstudio.com/items?itemName=st-pham.php-refactor-tool) and [PHP Refactoring](https://marketplace.visualstudio.com/items?itemName=marsl.vscode-php-refactoring).

 We'll learn how to rename a symbol, a class and, even better, how to extract a portion of a long method into a new one.